Yeti-Crabby/maze-runner/README.md

 - Add start and end points to the grid
 - Draw walls between start and end points
 - Click RUN ALGORITHM to find shortest path between start and end points
+- Click Clear Board to reset the board
 - Have fun!

 ### Built with